subs1stem/wg-assistant/README.md

   nano servers.json
   ```

+> [!TIP]
+> If you want to use an SSH key instead of a password to access your Linux server (recommended), the value in the
+> `password` field can be used as a passphrase to decrypt the private key.
+You can remove this field from the
+> configuration if you do not use a passphrase.

 > [!IMPORTANT]
-> If you don't want to use SSH connection to the Linux host at this stage, go [here](#-local-deployment).
+> If you don't want to use an SSH connection to the Linux host at this stage, go [here](#-local-deployment).

 * **Step 4:** Create an image of your bot:
   ```bash